LERCAutomation/DataSearches-ArcPro-UserGuide/anatomy/anatomy.rst

 #.
 One or more user XML profiles that specifies how the tool is set up and how data will be saved by default.
 #.
 The Data Searches tool ArcGIS Pro add-in.

-The Data Searches tool is used within a GIS environment and requires all the required data layers to be preloaded in the GIS (see :numref:`figInterfaceAnnotated`).
+The Data Searches tool is used within a GIS environment and requires all the required data layers to be preloaded in the active map (see :numref:`figInterfaceAnnotated`).

 .. _figInterfaceAnnotated: